parkerchace/SkyrimCrashGuard/README.md

 **Version 2.3.3** — Engine-Level Crash Recovery & Performance Optimization System for Skyrim SE/AE/VR

-An SKSE plugin that **attempts** to prevent and recover from crashes through validation utilities, resource monitoring & management, and a 7-layer exception handling system with instruction pattern matching.
+An Experimental SKSE plugin that **attempts** to prevent and recover from crashes through validation utilities, resource monitoring & management, and a 7-layer exception handling system with instruction pattern matching.
 Made for fun using LLMs in my free-time.

 **Status:** Again, this mod is Experimental - Use at your own risk.
 Always back up your saves, but no one has reported a broken save yet.
 It is primarily a debug tool to gather more than just one log at a time amd avoid crashes along the way.
 If you don't like it, don't use it.